skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### self-introduction: I am a body

-Good morning everyone.
-It is an honour and a pleasure to be here with you this morning.
-Actually, in the last two years it has become hard for me to even imagine what it's like to be _with_ other people; and it's not so accurate to say I am _with_ you.
-I'm not even with you on the same screen.
-Isn't it true that screens are now the principle means by which we humans are atomised?
-Perhaps we are on the same cloud-based server?
-I am honoured to be on the same web server as you this morning.
-Actually I suspect that's not right either.
-Perhaps all I can say is that I am honoured to be on Zoom at the same time as you.
-Let's go with that.
+Good morning everyone and thank you so much to the HKAPA for the invitation to present these ideas to you.
 My name is Simon Ellis and, just in case you are wondering, I have a body, and this body is not just a head and shoulders.(add image of me as I am sitting there)

 That word _have_ in "I have a body" is strange isn't it?
 Like a possession.
 As in: I have a car; I have a washing machine; I have a mind, or I have a cat.
 If I were to say "I am a body" then, in English at least, it seems to diminish my agency or identity, as if I am _only_ a body.
 How would that idea translate?
 Into Cantonese?
 Italian?
 Farsi?